 Researchers can also contact genealogical organizations, historical societies, and other private institutions.
 For example, the Family History Centers are "branch offices" of the Family History Library of the Church of Jesus Christ of Latter-day Saints (Mormon).
 This private institution contains a large collection of genealogical documents relating to Indians that may be useful in research.

-The National Archives (Archives) in Washington, D.C. has records of genealogical value.
+The National Archives and Records Administration (Archives) in Washington, D.C. has records of genealogical value.
 The Federal government took the census every ten years since 1790 and is a very good source of information for individuals who are trying to identify their ancestors.
 Census records from 1790-1920 are available on microfilm in the National Archives' regional branches.
 Seventeen branch offices are in major metropolitan areas throughout the country.
 A brochure describing the branch offices is available from:

 Washington, D.C.
 20408-0001.